jrnold/miscideas/notes.md

 Model the entire thing with priors on components of the covariance matrix of $y$, $x$, $z$ and $\omega$?

 Question: isn't this *just* SEM?
 Has it been done before as an SEM?
 So what's new?
-My guess would be even if done as SEM, it was via MLE - so couldn't effectively use priors to identify the omitted varible.
+My guess would be even if done as SEM, it was via MLE - so couldn't effectively use priors to identify the omitted variable.
 Even if done before, new Bayesian methods like HMC may allow flexibility in the choice of priors so not as constrained by choosing only conjugate priors.